Th876/Th876.github.io/README.md

 <p> The Best Movie Trivia Game is the first project I created at <a href="https://perscholas.org/courses/software-engineer/software-engineer-atlanta/">Per Scholas'</a> Software Engineer Training.</p> The game has three rounds and consists of 18 movie questions in total.
 Each question has two option answers.
 This is the <a href= "https://th876.github.io/triviagame/">website link</a> for my game project.
 <hr></hr>
 <h3>Game Features</h3>
 <p>On the main page, the 'Start Game' button is disabled, which prompts the user to enter a name in order to play.
 As the user types a name, a warning message is displayed to ensure that an acceptable name format is given.
+What is not accepted is colored red and what is accepted is colored green.
 This name is later displayed on the quiz page as, for example, 'Player: Anna'.</p>

 <p>The trivia quiz begins at 'Round One' where the user can hear music playing softly in the background.
 The user's name and score is located to the left of the screen; and an 'Exit Game' button is located directly under the question and answer content.<p>